VRscience/My_Mcp_Demo/README.md

 ## Prompt Example

-### Retrive email and create summary
+### Retrive a given number of emails and create summary
-"Retrieve email from [your email address] with password [gmail app password] using the tool get_last_email_text, then summarize the latest email text using the tool summarize_text."
+"Retrieve the latest [number of emails] email from "[your email address]" with password "[gmail app password]" using the tool get_last_email_text, then summarize the latest email text using the tool summarize_text."